holidayextras/culture/nightwatchjs-best-practices.md

 - Keep css selectors out of your tests, instead use elements and sections in your page objects.
 - Abstract complex and repeated logic to page commands.
 However keep this abstraction sensible - do not create commands to simply click a button when the direct interaction is just as simple and easy to understand when it is part of the test.
 - Use `waitForElement` methods when waiting to animations or DOM rendering instead of simply pausing the test.
-- When logic is shared use configuration passed in from a test to determine what needs to be interated with, do not use `XifExists` stlye helpers.
+- When logic is shared use configuration passed in from a test to determine what needs to be interated with, do not use `XifExists` style helpers.
 - Share page objects across products and devices where possible - do not unnecessarily duplicate page logic.
 - Use nightwatch tests to test user journeys and complex logic involving DOM interactions.
 Try not to use them for testing static markup that can be better test using other methods.
 - Return `this` in your methods to allow method chainging in your tests